-This booklet is part of the project / joint action '717317 / CARE' which has received funding from the European Union's Health Programme (2014-2020).
+This booklet is part of the '717317 / CARE ' project / joint action which has received funding from the European Union's Health Programme (2014-2020).

-The content of this booklet represents the views of the author only and is his/her sole responsibility; it can not be considered to reflect the views of the European Commission and/or the Consumers, Health, Agriculture and Food Executive Agency or any other body of the European Union.
+The content of this booklet represents the views of the authors only and is their sole responsibility; it cannot be considered to reflect the views of the European Commission and/or the Consumers, Health, Agriculture and Food Executive Agency or any other body of the European Union.
 The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains.

-On your arrival to asylum home
+Upon your arrival to asylum home